Skip to content

 This is an experimental feature; the API may change in future releases.

-StreamingDataFrame.join_lookup() is a special type of join that allows you to enrich records in a streaming dataframe with the data from external systems.
+StreamingDataFrame.join_lookup() is a special type of join that allows you to enrich records in a streaming dataframe with data from external systems.
+This is particularly useful for enriching streaming data with configuration or reference data from external sources like databases, configuration services, or APIs.

 from quixstreams import Application